zettadb/kunlun/README.md

 ## What is KunlunBase?

-KunlunBase is a distributed relational database management system aimed to help users store and query massive amount (tera-bytes up to peta-bytes) of relational data and serve massive concurrent relational data access(read and/or write) workloads with low latency and high throughput.
-KunlunBase provides robust transaction ACID guarantees, high scalability, high availability, transparent data partitioning and elastic horizontal scale-out capabilities, and standard SQL query support over distributed and/or partitioned data.
-All of these features altogether are known as NewSQL capabilities, in one word, KunlunBase is a NewSQL OLTP distributed RDBMS with complete OLAP functionality.
+KunlunBase is a distributed relational database management system aimed to help users store and access massive amount (tera-bytes up to peta-bytes) of relational data and serve massive concurrent relational data access(read and/or write) workloads with stable low latency and high throughput.
+KunlunBase provides robust transaction ACID guarantees, high scalability, high availability, transparent data partitioning, elastic&transparent horizontal scale-out capabilities, and standard SQL plus MySQL and PostgreSQL DML SQL dialects.
+Clients can access distributed and/or partitioned data stored in KunlunBase the same way as using PostgreSQL and/or MySQL.
+All of these features altogether are known as NewSQL capabilities.
+In one word, KunlunBase is a NewSQL OLTP distributed RDBMS with complete OLAP functionality.

 Users and applications could connect to KunlunBase using JDBC and ODBC, and C/C++ client libraries provided in community PostgreSQL and MySQL distributions, as well as PostgreSQL and MySQL client libraries for most programming languages, such as php/python/go/rust/ruby/c#/ASP/.net etc.

 KunlunBase is SQL compatible, it can correctly execute all test cases in TPC-C, TPC-H and TPC-DS with excellent performance, and passes all SQL compatibility test cases contained in PostgreSQL and MySQL.

-Consequently, users and applications can interact with KunlunBase exactly the same way they would do with a community MySQL and/or PostgreSQL database instance, using either standard SQL or private DML extensions of MySQL and/or PostgreSQL, and get all the above NewSQL benefits without any work or effort on the client application side --- no need to modify application code or even rebuild it.
-Furthermore, applications can utilize object relational mapping(ORM) tools like Hibernate and Mybatis to access relational data with KunlunBase so as to avoid manually writing SQL statements in application code.
+Consequently, users and applications can interact with KunlunBase exactly the same way they would do with a community MySQL and/or PostgreSQL database instance, using either standard SQL or private DML SQL extensions of MySQL and/or PostgreSQL, and get all the above NewSQL benefits without any work or effort on the client application side --- no need to modify application code or even rebuild it which were using MySQL or PostgreSQL.
+Furthermore, applications can utilize object relational mapping(ORM) tools like Hibernate and Mybatis to access relational data with KunlunBase so as to avoid manually writing SQL statements in application code, because of the excellent SQL compatibility of KunlunBase.

-By using KunlunBase, software application architects and developers can quickly design and develop robust, highly available and highly scalable information systems that are capable of processing hundreds of terabytes of data with little extra engineering effort --- all the technical&engineering challenges are conquered in KunlunBase, which greatly reduces the cost and difficulty and timespan required to develop such powerful systems and improves the overall quality and reliability(availability, robustness, stability, scalability, and performance) of such systems.
+With KunlunBase, software application architects and developers can quickly design and develop robust, highly available and highly scalable information systems that are capable of processing and utilize hundreds of terabytes of data with little extra engineering effort --- all the technical&engineering challenges are conquered in KunlunBase, which greatly reduces the cost, difficulty, and timespan required to develop such powerful systems, eliminates the inherent risks originating from such challenges, and improves the overall quality and reliability(availability, robustness, stability, scalability, and performance) of such systems.

+Visit www.kunlunbase.com to get the software, see its documentation, use cases, and interact with users in the forum at forum.kunlunbase.com.

 ## Architecture

 A KunlunBase cluster consists of two types of components: one or more kunlun-server nodes, and one or more storage shards.
 And it also shares with other KunlunBase clusters a group of cluster_mgr instances and a metadata shard.
+A storage or metadata shard consists of one primary instance and two or more replica instances and KunlunBase guarantees high availability to all such shards as detailed below.

-This piece of software is KunlunBase's kunlun-server component, it interacts with clients to for connection validation, access control, SQL query processing, etc.
+This piece of software is KunlunBase's kunlun-server component, it interacts with clients to for connection validation, access control, SQL query processing, global transaction management, global deadlock detection&resolution, and DDL replication, etc.

 Kunlun-server is currently developped based on PostgreSQL-11.5.
 In order to support some advanced features such as automatic DDL synchronization, distributed transactions processing, etc, we modified PostgreSQL code extensively rather than simply using its FDW.
 We modified PostgreSQL in a modular and least intrusive way so that we can easily keep upgrading with official upstream PostgreSQL releases.

 A kunlun-server instance listens on a PostgreSQL port and a MySQL port configured during cluster installation.
 And it accepts and validates client connections requests connected from an application with either PostgreSQL or MySQL protocols.
-And when a connection is validatted and established, it communicates with the client using either PostgreSQL or MySQL protocols respectively.
+And when a connection is validated and established, it communicates with the client using either PostgreSQL or MySQL protocols respectively.

-A kunlun-server node receives SQL statements from connected client connections and execute them by interacting with the cluster's storage shards.
+A kunlun-server node receives SQL statements from connected client connections and execute them by interacting with the cluster's storage shards to read and/or write data.
 Users can add more kunlun-server nodes any time as their workloads grow, each and every kunlun-server node can serve user read/write requests.
-A KunlunBase cluster's kunlun-server nodes locally has all the meta-data of all database objects(tables, views, materialized views, sequences, stored procs/functions, users/roles and priviledges etc), but they don't store user data locally.
+A KunlunBase cluster's kunlun-server nodes locally has all the meta-data of all database objects(tables, views, materialized views, sequences, stored procs/functions, users/roles, triggers, and priviledges etc), but they don't store user data locally.
 Instead, kunlun-server nodes store user data into storage shards.

 To execute a client SQL query, a kunlun-server instance goes through standard PostgreSQL query processing steps --- it parses the client SQL query, optimizes it and as an extension for remote data(data stored in kunlun-storage shards), we developed extra plan nodes which form one or more SQL queries to send to the target storage shards containing portions of target data needed for the client SQL query.
-And if the query is a SELECT or an INSERT/DELETE/UPDATE...RETURNING statement instead of a bare INSERT/DELETE/UPDATE statement, the kunlun-server node gets partial results from all target storage shards, and assembles them into final result by executing the query plan, and reply the final result to the client
+And if the query is a SELECT or an INSERT/DELETE/UPDATE...RETURNING statement instead of a bare INSERT/DELETE/UPDATE statement, the kunlun-server node gets partial results from all target storage shards, and assembles them properly into final result by executing the rest of the query plan, and reply the final result to the client.

 User data is stored in one or more storage shards instead of kunlun-server nodes.
 Each storage shard stores a subset of all user data in the KunlunBase cluster, and data in different storage shards don't overlap(i.e. share nothing).
-Users can extend or shrink the NO. of shards as their data volumns and workloads grow or shrink.
+Users can extend or shrink the NO. of shards as their data volumns and workloads grow or shrink, and initiate a series of table move operations to select the right group of tables on existing shards for KunlunBase to move to the newly added shards, with the guidance of KunlunBase.

 A storage shard is a MySQL binlog replication cluster, which currently uses either MySQL group replication or our proprietary fullsync replication to achieve high availability.